 We have covered this in more detail here.

-UK same sex partner visa – how we can assist
+UK same sex partner visa – how we can help

 We have been working with same sex couples to ensure their applications are approved since the Home Office first provided for such applications in the Immigration Rules.
 Our head of immigration, Nichola Carter, is a volunteer solicitor for the UK Lesbian and Gay Immigration Group (UKLGIG) and has also been one of the group’s trustees.
 We are an affiliated firm with the group.

-We have maintained a 100% success record for such applications because we ensure that each application is thoroughly prepared and is accompanied by detailed representations from us that sets out to the decision-maker exactly how the application meets the requirements of the UK’s Immigration Rules.
+We have maintained a very high success record for spouse visa applications because we ensure that each application is thoroughly prepared and is accompanied by detailed representations from us that sets out to the decision-maker exactly how the application meets the requirements of the UK’s Immigration Rules.
 We also offer a fixed fee service.